 Wildern, who is also a singer who goes by Charlie Champagne, had been a fixture at Theatre Bizarre since he was a child, and Dunivant even officiated the marriage between Wildern and D’Lite.
 Dunivant tells Metro Times he is “deeply saddened at the loss of these two as friends,” adding that he found the situation “heartbreaking.”

 Theatre Bizarre is the artistic vision of Dunivant, a painter and sculptor who was designated a Kresge Artist Fellow in 2011.
-The event started as an underground party at Detroit’s former Michigan State Fairgrounds in 2000 and grew in popularity by word of mouth — eventually drawing increased scrutiny from city officials, who in 2010 shut it down a day before it was to start, citing code violations.
+The event started as an underground party near Detroit’s former Michigan State Fairgrounds in 2000 and grew in popularity by word of mouth — eventually drawing increased scrutiny from city officials, who in 2010 shut it down a day before it was to start, citing code violations.
 Organizers made an 11th-hour arrangement to move Theatre Bizarre to the Fillmore that year, and the event has called the Masonic Temple home since 2011, where it has continued to grow, expanding to two weekends.

 But current and former crew and volunteers who spoke with Metro Times allege that despite the higher profile, the event is still run in many ways like an underground party.
 While live entertainment company AEG Presents entered into an exclusive agreement with the sprawling Masonic Temple complex in 2019 to operate and book its two music venues, the Masonic Temple Theatre and the Cathedral Theatre, Theatre Bizarre is a private event not under its purview.
 The Masonic Temple, a secret organization run by the fraternal order of the Freemasons, did not respond to a request for comment.